-The Ford Foundation is pleased to be able to host the vaccination site within our Center for Social Justice.
-The NYC Department of Health operates the vaccination center.
-If you have questions about appointments, please visit the city's COVID-19 vaccine website.
+The Ford Foundation was pleased to have hosted a vaccination site within our Center for Social Justice from Feb-June, 2021.
+For information on current vaccine centers and appointments, please visit the city's COVID-19 vaccine website.

 The Ford Foundation is committed to providing an inclusive and equitable experience for all who work at or visit our building.
 Here, you’ll find accessibility information for the building’s main areas.
 For details about the accessibility features of each of our event spaces, go to the Event spaces page where you’ll find a clickable listing for each location.
 You can find directions to the Ford Foundation Center for Social Justice, public transportation information, and garden and gallery hours on the Visitor information page.